AI Employee Fit Assessment: A Step-by-Step Guide

 - Quantified estimates of potential value

-- A prioritized roadmap for implementation
+- A prioritized roadmap for your first AI employee